telerik/xaml-docs/controls/radentityframeworkdatasource/entityframework-getting-started.md

 ## Creating the Model

-Now that we have the application, we will add our entity model using the Northwind database.
+Now that we have the application, we will add our entity model using the AdventureWorks database.

 1. In the project add a new __ADO.NET Entity Data Model__.
 You need to make sure that **Data** is selected from the left menu.
 ![Rad Entity Framework Getting Started 1](images/RadEntityFramework_Getting_Started1.png)